OpenBioMaps/documentation/official_docs/en/faq.rst

 How can I contribute to OpenBioMaps?
 ------------------------------------
- *   Creating/founding database-project
+- By creating/establishing a database project
- *   Uploading data into a database-project
+- Uploading data to a database project
- *   Creating new OpenBioMaps server
+- By creating a new OpenBioMaps server
- *   Hosting databases in your server
+- Hosting database-project on your server
- *   Adding new or improving existing translations
+- Adding new languages or improving existing translations
- *   Software development
+- Software development
- *   Financial support
+- Financial support

 Shoud I pay for anything?
 -------------------------